Last Updated on May 29, 2022

 - Quality filter bags (ranging from the more common debris bags to more high-end bags that can hold all the dirt particles and leaves in its cleaning path through the pool water)

 - Smart pool mapping

-- Anti-tangle cable
+- Swivel technology power cable

 You wouldn’t buy a car made by Nikon, would you?
-They make cameras, other companies make pool robots, it’s good to stick to specialist brands.
+They make cameras, other companies make pool cleaner robots, it’s good to stick to specialist brands.
 While I have said a lot about Dolphin in this article, it is worth pointing out the one thing they seem to struggle with is customer service.
 If you do have a problem, while they are happy to sort it, it seems making that initial contact can sometimes be a bit of a frustration for many people.